-Oftentimes, people find a food their pets like and they stick with it for years.
+People often find a pet food their pets like and then stick with it for years.

-Then, suddenly, their pet becomes ill, and it becomes a frantic race to figure out why, with the food they’re eating coming in at the bottom of the causality list.
-After all, Roxy has been eating the same food for years; why would it make him sick now?
+But then, suddenly, their pet becomes ill, and it becomes a frantic race to figure out why, with the food they’re eating coming in at the bottom of the causality list.
+After all, Roxy has been eating the same food for years, so why would it make her sick now?

-Regarding pet food, the FDA states, “Pet food labeling is regulated at 2 levels.
-The current FDA regulations require proper identification of the product, net quantity statement, name and place of business of the manufacturer or distributor, and proper listing of all the ingredients in the product in order from most to least, based on weight.”
+According to the U.S. Food and Drug Administration, “Current FDA regulations require proper identification of the product, net quantity statement, name and place of business of the manufacturer or distributor, and proper listing of all the ingredients in the product in order from most to least, based on weight.”

-In a 2014 article by the Wall Street Journal, “stealth health” — the practice of altering a food’s recipe to make it healthier without informing the public — is addressed head-on.
+In a 2014 article in the Wall Street Journal, “stealth health” — the practice of altering a food’s recipe to make it healthier without informing the public — is addressed head-on.

 “It might seem like food companies would want to trumpet their health initiatives as much as possible,” writes journalist Julie Jargon.
 “Many times they do, but companies are often cautious because altering the recipe of a successful product to cut salt, sugar, fat or other ingredients risks changing flavor and texture.”

 The reason companies don’t want to tell you that they’re changing their recipe is that sometimes the response isn’t positive, which affects the company’s bottom line.
 Part of the hesitation is due to a type of consumer assumption.

 “Healthier products don’t always sell well.
 McDonald’s salads, introduced a decade ago, have never amounted to more than 3% of U.S. sales,” writes Jargon.